leynos/lag-complexity/docs/roadmap.md

 - [x] Define all public traits (`ComplexityFn`, `EmbeddingProvider`, `DepthEstimator`, `AmbiguityEstimator`).
-- [x] Implement the mathematical logic for variance calculation and all `Sigma` normalisation strategies.
+- [x] Implement the mathematical logic for variance calculation and all `Sigma` normalization strategies.
 - [x] Create the stub for the `lagc` CLI binary using `ortho_config` (published as `ortho-config` on crates.io) [^hyphen-underscore].
 - [ ] **Acceptance Criteria**: The crate and all its core types compile successfully.
-- [x] **Acceptance Criteria**: A comprehensive suite of unit tests for the mathematical and normalisation logic passes.
+- [x] **Acceptance Criteria**: A comprehensive suite of unit tests for the mathematical and normalization logic passes.
 - [x] **Acceptance Criteria**: The `lagc` CLI application can be built and run (verify with: `cargo run --bin lagc -- --help`), though it will have no functional commands yet.